sstill88/SCINET-GEOSPATIAL-RESEARCH-WG/content/2-tutorials.md

    * Select the py_geo kernel (upper right in the notebook)
    * Execute blocks of script.

+---
 ## Tutorial 1: Intro to Ceres

+Perhaps we should create a markdown file for this tutorial

 Link to Material: [Some Notebook rendered in HTML](Machine_Learning_Tutorial.html)<br>
 Github Link:

+---
 ## Tutorial 2: Parallel and Distrubuted Computing (Python)

 This tutorial teaches things....